kseifo/Natural-Language-Inference/model_cards/SolutionB_modelcard.md

 <!-- This section is meant to convey both technical and sociotechnical limitations. -->

+- **Input Length:**
-Any inputs (concatenation of two sequences) longer than
-      128 subwords will be truncated by the model.
+  Any inputs (concatenation of two sequences) longer than 128 subwords will be truncated by the model.

+- **Handling Class Imbalance:**
+  If you decide to re-train the model on a different dataset, make sure to use the `calculate_normalized_class_weights()` function to compute class weights.
+This will help address any imbalances in the dataset by ensuring that underrepresented classes receive appropriate emphasis during training.

 ## Additional Information